 As mentioned above, the most common symptoms of an enlarged prostate are urination problems.
 It’s because the prostate portion surrounding the urethra narrows the normal passage of urine.
 These problems become worse as the patient gets older.

-The progression is prolonged, and some patients may not even realize.
+The progression prolongs which some patients may not even realize.
 They learn to live with the symptoms and sometimes won’t even report them.
 However, it is crucial to recognize the symptoms of an enlarged prostate and consult your doctor.

-- Terminal dribble: When the main urinary stream is finished, patients have continuous drops of urine.
+When the main urinary stream finishes, patients have continuous drops of urine.
 They keep going for longer than usual and are sometimes followed by another urinary flow.

 Note that erection problems are not on the list, as many people believe.
 In some cases, patients with an enlarged prostate may experience more severe symptoms.
 Urinary retention is a complication of prostate enlargement that usually appears in patients who: